 - 4. SODA: Spend one minute writing down all of the different words you associate with the word "soda".
 Share your words with your partner(s) and talk about them.
 Together, put the words into different categories. - 5.
-FIZZY OPINIONS: Talk about these opinions on soft / fizzy drinks.
-Do you agree or disagree with them? - a.
+FIZZY OPINIONS: In pairs / groups, discuss how far you agree with these opinions on soft / fizzy drinks: - a.
 Soda should be banned worldwide. - b.
 People know that soda isn't healthy.
 If they drink it, that's their choice. - c.
 There should be labels on soda products warning of the dangers to our health. - d.
-Drink manufacturers target kids that's wrong. - e.
+Drink manufacturers deliberately target kids that's wrong. - e.
 There's nothing better than in ice cold Coke (or Pepsi) on a hot day. - f.
-Kids who drink too much soda have bad parents. - g.
+Kids who drink too much soda have irresponsible parents. - g.
 The crazy thing is that many schools serve soda with school lunches. - h.
 It's the usual problem.
 Anything in moderation is OK. - i.
 People who become obese from drinking soda should sue the soda companies. - j.
 You cannot place restrictions on kids drinking soda.
 It's part of growing up.